Perfect Crown (21세기 대군부인) — The Disney+ K-Drama Everyone's Watching, Explained

 Both leads are having a specific career moment, and their pairing is amplifying both.

-Byeon Woo-seok had a breakout 2024 as the lead in Lovely Runner — the time-travel romance that became one of that year's most-watched K-dramas globally and catapulted him into Prada and Cartier brand ambassadorships.
+Byeon Woo-seok had a breakout 2024 as the lead in Lovely Runner — the time-travel romance that became one of that year's most-watched K-dramas globally and catapulted him into a Prada brand ambassadorship.
 Perfect Crown is his first terrestrial-network lead (Lovely Runner aired on cable), his first major project since that breakout, and the show international fans have been waiting over a year for.
 His acting in Perfect Crown has drawn both praise and some domestic controversy — Korean netizens debated the emotional register of his early episodes — but the buzz has only accelerated Disney+ numbers.

 The combined effect is what marketing people call SOV supernova: two separately-trending stars pairing on one project, generating more discussion together than either would solo.